D--Common Analytic and Support System for the NWS Tsu

 Quick Summary

-The National Oceanic and Atmospheric Administration (NOAA), National Weather Service (NWS), is soliciting quotations for a Common Analytic and Support System (CASS) for its Tsunami Warning Centers (TWCs) in Palmer, AK, and Honolulu, HI.
-This Total Small Business Set-Aside opportunity seeks to develop a comprehensive system for forecast and alerting guidance.
-The acquisition is structured as a Request for Quotation (RFQ) with a two-phase advisory down-select process.
-Phase I submissions are due by February 17, 2026, at 2:00 PM Pacific Time.
+The National Oceanic and Atmospheric Administration (NOAA), specifically the National Weather Service (NWS), is soliciting proposals for the development of a Common Analytic and Support System (CASS) for its Tsunami Warning Centers (TWCs).
+This Total Small Business Set-Aside opportunity seeks to enhance comprehensive and consistent forecast and alerting guidance for TWCs located in Palmer, AK, and Honolulu, HI.
+The system will integrate with the NWS enterprise platform (ATOMS) and incorporate existing code.
+Proposals are due February 17, 2026, at 2:00 PM Pacific Time.

 Contract Details

-- Contract Type: Firm-Fixed-Price for CLINs 0001 and 0002; Time-and-Materials for CLIN 0003.
-Optional CLINs are FFP and T&M respectively.
+- Contract Type: Firm-Fixed-Price for CLINs 0001 and 0002; Time-and-Materials for CLIN 0003 (Other Direct Costs, including travel).
+Optional CLINs are also available.

 - Period of Performance: Baselining (March 16, 2026 - May 15, 2026); CASS Development (May 16, 2026 - May 15, 2027).
 An optional development period extends to May 15, 2028.

 - Estimated Value: The total budget for the base period is $2,000,823.20.
-The ceiling for time-and-materials line items is $124,000.00.
+The ceiling price for time-and-materials line items is $124,000.00.

-- NAICS Code: 541512 (Computer Systems Design Services) with a $34M size standard.
+- Set-Aside: 100% for Total Small Business concerns under NAICS Code 541512 (Computer Systems Design Services) with a $34M size standard.

 Submission & Evaluation